FabioPINO/science-docs/index.md

 # Study notes

-### Short Training Programme at the von Karman Institute for Fluid Dynamics
+### POD and DMD decomposition of numerical and experimental data

-As a stagiaire at the von Karman Institute I studied two data decomposition methods: **Proper Orthogonal Decomposition** and **Dynamic Mode Decomposition**.
+In the summer of 2016 I was a stagiaire at the von Karman Institute for Fluid Dynamics in Belgium.
+I studied two data decomposition methods: **Proper Orthogonal Decomposition** and **Dynamic Mode Decomposition**.
 Using POD and DMD within `Matlab` scripts, I approximated velocity profile in the pulsating Poiseuille flow and the velocity field in the flow behind a cylinder.
 I developed GUI to perform data decomposition.

 I wrote my final report with the aim that it will be an educational tool, collecting the knowledge I gained for future students.